Build a Vue.js Document Scanning App with Dynamic Web TWAIN

 mkdir dwt

-Apply For a Trial License
+Apply for a Trial License

 We are now well-prepared for development.
 It is time to write down the code.